Joint Operations Command (Japan)

 The Joint Operations Command (統合作戦司令部, Tōgōsakusen Shirei-Bu) is the Japanese joint operational command that reports to the Japanese Ministry of Defense (JMOD) in Ichigaya, Tokyo.
 It is in charge of commanding the branches of the Japanese Self-Defense Forces.
+In addition, the JJOC is in charge of liaising with foreign militaries.

 History

 The earliest idea of creating a joint operations command in the JSDF started in 2006 when Kazuki Yano of the Maritime Staff Office said that with a Joint Staff Office created, a joint headquarters was needed for a unified system.
 The JSO was made the de facto joint operational headquarters and plans for a separate joint operations command were not pursued.

 Recommendations to establish the JJOC was mentioned as early as 2022 when the Defense Buildup Plan (DBP) paper was released, which called for the suggestion of a creating a joint headquarters to "build a system capable of seamlessly conducting cross-domain operations at all stages from peacetime to contingency, with the aim of strengthening the effectiveness of joint operations among each SDF service".
 This view was also shared in the National Defense Strategy (NDS) paper.
 In September 2023, the JMOD announced the creation of a "Permanent Joint Headquarters" for March 2025 with funds requested for fiscal year 2024 under 10.5 billion yen ($71.2 million) to cover the cost of setting it up.

 In February 2024, the government approved a bill that would amend the Self-Defense Forces Law (SDF Law) and the Ministry of Defense Establishment Law, which calls for the establishment of a joint operation command.
 Plans to have it established were made due to concerns of Japan facing military provocation while at the same time, dealing with large-scale disasters.
 This was based on lessons learned from previous incidents where the command structure was not adequate.
 In the aftermath of the 2011 Tōhoku earthquake and tsunami, then-Joint Staff Chief Ryoichi Oriki was overwhelmed with multiple duties from commanding the JSDF for disaster relief operations, providing advice to the prime minister and defense minister and liaising with United States Forces Japan (USFJ) forces.
-This burden was cited in a 2018 Center for Strategic and International Studies report, which stated that the chief of staff works as a chief of defense and combatant commander and recommended having a subordinate commander to take on some of chief of staff’s duties for the JSDF to be effective.
+This burden was cited in a 2018 Center for Strategic and International Studies report, which stated that the chief of staff works as a chief of defense and combatant commander and recommended having a subordinate commander to take on some of chief of staff's duties for the JSDF to be effective.
 In February 2024, Chief of Staff Yoshihide Yoshida was admitted to the hospital due to reported claims of being overworked in managing the JSDF response to the 2024 Noto earthquake.